 Thin blades glide through food effortlessly, but super thin knives can become almost flimsy and are far more prone to damage.
 The thick ‘ear’ spine gives the blade much-needed rigidity, significantly increasing its strength.
 The ‘ear’ ridge along the spine also pushes food away from the face of the knife, creating incredible separation, so you never end up with a huge mountain of food falling over the top of your blade.
 This seemingly blasphemous addition of traditional sickle forging techniques to kitchen knives is next level.
 Suzuki-san’s blades are some of the most exciting and inventive kitchen knives we’ve seen.

-About Suzuki Uchi Hamono - Suzuki-san is a talented blacksmith from the Yamagata prefecture, known primarily for his hand-forged sickles.
-He also makes some incredible kitchen knives, unlike anything we've ever seen before!
-These single-bevel versions of standard knife shapes take some practice to use, but allow food to fall away from the blade effortlessly.
-They feature a gorgeous kurouchi finish and a nice toothy edge.
+About Suzuki Uchi Hamono: Tsukasa Suzuki is a talented blacksmith from Yamagata prefecture.
+He learned to forge from his father and has been blacksmithing for over 40 years.
+Suzuki-san is known primarily for his hand-forged sickles, but he also makes some incredible kitchen knives, unlike anything we've ever seen before!
+These single-bevel versions of standard knife shapes take some getting used to, but they allow food to fall away from the blade effortlessly.

 A NOTE ABOUT RUST